yuvallevy09/Solugen-Assignment/README.md

 ### Why this dataset

+I wanted something that feels like a real retrieval problem, but still fits the “very small dataset” constraint:
-- **Realistic retrieval**: News articles contain enough context to make chunking, overlap, and top‑k meaningful (facts often span multiple sentences/paragraphs).
+- News articles have enough structure (titles + paragraphs) to make chunking/overlap matter.
-- **Good query diversity**: The same entities/topics recur across articles, so semantic retrieval has to distinguish “similar but not the same” passages.
+- Entities repeat across articles (people, parties, topics), so semantic search has to separate “related” from “actually relevant”.
-- **Fits constraints + low cost**: We curate a small subset under 30k characters, keeping embedding cost far below the $1 limit.
+- By curating to <30k characters total, embedding cost stays comfortably under the $1 limit.

 ### Expected user questions